sofiaborovskaia/bridge-for-billions/README.md

 ## 🎶 Styles

 I used SCSS to organize my style sheets.
-Roughly every feature has its scss file, which is imported into `base.scss`.
-I installed Material UI for the search text input and select box, and used Material Icons for pagination arrows, delete and close buttons.
+Roughly every component has its own scss file, even though I did unify some of them (footer styles are inside `page.scss`, card's ones are in `search-results.scss`).
+I defined variables, mixins and some classes that are used globally across the app in `global.scss`.
+All the scss files are imported into `base.scss`.
+Also, I installed Material UI for the search text input and select box, and used Material Icons for pagination arrows, delete and close buttons.

 ## 🎶 GIT

 I tried to imitate the regular Git flow by working with main and feature branches.
 I created a branch called "master", and every time I tackled a new step of creating my app, I tried to create a new branch for each major task (rendering the list of results, creating favorites list, setting up pagination, etc.).
 Once I considered the task finished, I would merge the working branch into master.
+I did, however, work on minor changes (restyling, changing texts, uploading favicon, updating readme, etc.) directly on `master` branch, which is not something I would do if there were other people working on this task.

 ## 🎶 Overview